How to be More Likable at Work

 Here are 3 easy things you can do to be more likable at work:

 - Listen – Listening is one of the best ways to become more likable.
 People like to be heard and understood.
-When you are not actively listening, or you are listening just to respond, people can sense it and it turns them off to you.
+When you are not actively listening or listening just to respond, people can sense it, and it turns them off to you.
 When you listen to engage and understand, the person will feel valued and heard.
 This will make them like you more and feel more connected to you.
 Show you’re an active listener by making eye contact, asking follow-up questions, giving the speaker your full attention, nodding, and never interrupting.

-- Smile – Studies show that people who are smile are perceived as more likable.
+- Smile – Studies show that people who smile are perceived as more likable.
 It’s really one of the easiest things you can do to appear nicer, easier to approach, and more pleasant.
-Studies also show the more you smile the happier you become–so faking it ’til you make it actually works here!
-Smile while you speak to someone, smile when you’re walking down the hall, even smiling when you’re on a call makes your voice sound more pleasant on the other end of the phone!
+Studies also show the more you smile, the happier you become–so faking it ’til you make it actually works here!
+Smiling while you speak to someone, smiling when you’re walking down the hall, and even smiling when you’re on a call makes your voice sound more pleasant on the other end of the phone!

-When you are more likable at work, you will go further in your career.
+You will go further in your career when you are more likable at work.
 Hiring managers often hire people who are easy to work with and get along well with others.
-Some people who perform better than others yet are not likable have a much harder time getting a promotion.
+Some people who perform better than others yet are not likable have a harder time getting promotions.
 Plus, you’ll be happier in the workplace when you are well-liked.